psnewer/nautilus_trader/docs/concepts/backtesting.md

 - **SELLER trade at P**: The engine temporarily sets the Best Ask to P. Resting BUY LIMIT orders at P or higher will fill (as they are willing to buy at P or more).
 - **BUYER trade at P**: The engine temporarily sets the Best Bid to P. Resting SELL LIMIT orders at P or lower will fill (as they are willing to sell at P or less).

+**Fill quantity capping:**

+Fill quantities are capped to ensure realistic execution simulation:

+- **Per-order capping**: Each order's fill quantity is limited to the minimum of the order's remaining quantity and the trade tick's size.
+For example, if you have a BUY LIMIT order for 100,000 units and a 200-unit SELLER trade occurs at your limit price, the order will be partially filled for 200 units (not the full 100,000).

+- **Multi-order capping**: When multiple orders match the same trade tick, the total filled quantity across all orders will not exceed the trade tick's size.
+For example, if two BUY LIMIT orders (40 and 60 units) are resting and a 50-unit SELLER trade occurs, the first order fills for 40 units and the second fills for 10 units (the remaining trade size), totaling 50 units.

+This behavior ensures that backtests don't overstate execution volumes beyond what the historical trade data indicates was actually available in the market.

 **Example:**

 ```python